Pryancito/zeusircd/gc/README.md

     #define malloc(n) GC_malloc(n)
     #define calloc(m,n) GC_malloc((m)*(n))

-For small pieces of VERY allocation intensive code, gc_inline.h includes some allocation macros that may be used in place of `GC_malloc` and friends.
+For small pieces of VERY allocation intensive code, gc_inl.h includes some allocation macros that may be used in place of `GC_malloc` and friends.

 All externally visible names in the garbage collector start with `GC_`.
-To avoid name conflicts, client code should avoid this prefix, except when accessing garbage collector routines.
+To avoid name conflicts, client code should avoid this prefix, except when accessing garbage collector routines or variables.

 There are provisions for allocation with explicit type information.
 This is rarely necessary.
 Details can be found in gc_typed.h.